kovrom/willow-autocorrect/README.md

 ```

 ### Forwarding command when nothing macthed at all
 Some people find it usefull to do something on "Sorry I couldn't understand that" when all else fails.
-For example you may want to forward not macthed command to your amazon echo dot, chatgpt or want your HA do something else.
+For example you may want to forward not macthed command to your amazon echo dot, chatgpt or want your HA do something else.\
-If you want the option to configure which Willow device triggers which specific automation or Amazon Echo Dot, you'll need to use this forked WAS: [https://github.com/kovrom/willow-application-server.git](https://github.com/kovrom/willow-application-server.git)
+If you want the option to configure which Willow device triggers which specific automation or Amazon Echo Dot, you'll need to use this forked WAS: [https://github.com/kovrom/willow-application-server.git](https://github.com/kovrom/willow-application-server.git)\
-For example, you can make it so your "kitchen" Willow only triggers kitchen automations and/or the kitchen Echo Dot, your "office" Willow only triggers office automations and/or the office Echo Dot, etc
+For example, you can make it so your "kitchen" Willow only triggers kitchen automations and/or the kitchen Echo Dot, your "office" Willow only triggers office automations and/or the office Echo Dot, etc.\
-If using main project WAS, replace "willow-xxxxxxxxxxxx" with "None" in the steps bellow (The sentence trigger will look like this: "Ask Echo-None {request}").
+:exclamation: If using main project WAS, replace "willow-xxxxxxxxxxxx" with "None" in the steps bellow (The sentence trigger will look like this: "Ask Echo-None {request}"). :exclamation:

 To do that:
 1. In HA create automation that you want to be triggered.
 Choose a Sentence Trigger, in the format of: "Your_Trigger-Willow_Hostname", where "Willow_Hostname" is the hostname of your willow, you can get it from WAS Clients page.
 For example my kitchen willow hostname is "willow-xxxxxxxxxxxx", so: